AirbusCyber/grap/README.md

 ## Requirements
 The following dependencies must be installed:

-- gnuradio-dev
-- libboost-dev
-- liblog4cpp5-dev
-- lib-uhd-dev
-- doxygen
-- swig
 - cmake
+- bison
+- flex
+- libboost-regex-dev
+- libseccomp-dev
+- python2.7
+- python-pefile
+- python-capstone

 Please note that those were tested for the latest Ubuntu LTS (16.04) and may differ depending on your distribution.